Semutireng22/succint/README.md

-# Firebase Studio
+# Succint Simulator

-This is a NextJS starter in Firebase Studio.
+This is a web for demo

-To get started, take a look at src/app/page.tsx.